Kotlin/anko/doc/ADVANCED.md

 ## Dialogs and toasts

 Koan provides an easy way to make `Toast` notifications, alerts and selectors.
-All the functions desribed below can be executed from any thread.

 ### Toasts